nifemiojo/Challenges/retailStore_dataScience/README.md

 ## (Answers in solution.py)

-Congratulations on making it to the first part of the Tenzo Interview process!
+Congratulations on making it to the first part of the Interview process!

 The base file for this exercise is in Python 3 -- if you wish to change to a language of your choice, that is completely fine.
 Just remember to add instructions for how to run your solution.